mstksg/ghcjs-websockets/README.md

     conn1 <- openConnection "ws://server-1.com"
     conn2 <- openConnection "ws://server-2.com"
     forever $ do
-        msg <- receiveMessage_ conn1
+        msg <- receiveMessage conn1
-        sendMessage_ conn2 msg
+        sendMessage conn2 msg
     closeConnection conn2
     closeConnection conn1
 ```

-If you're manually working with connections like that, then the "safe",
-non-underscore versions of `receive_`, `send_` are available.

-forall `X`, `receiveX` behaves exactly like `receiveX_`, except it returns
-`Maybe a` instead of `a`, and returns `Nothing` if the connection is closed or
+`receiveMessage` and its varieties will all throw an exception if the
-if it closes while it's blocking/waiting.
-If you attempt to `receiveX_` on a
+connection closes while they're waiting or if you attempt to receive on a
+closed connection.
+You can handle these with mechanisms from
+`Control.Exception`, or you can use their "maybe"-family counterparts,
+`receiveMessageMaybe`, etc., who will return results in `Just` on a success,
-closed connection or if the connection closes while you are waiting, a
+or return a `Nothing` if the connection is closed or if receiving on a closed
-`ConnectionException` will be thrown.

-forall `X`, `sendX` behaves exactly like `sendX_`, except it returns `Bool`
-instead of `()`, where the `Bool` indicates if connection you are trying to
-send is open or not.
-Trying to send message through a closed connection
-returns `False` (and nothing is ever sent) and trying on an open connection
-returns `True`.
-This is different, technically, then checking if the message
-was sent at all, as other things might go wrong further down the line, or with
-the FFI API.
-Hopefully stronger guarantees will be implemented in due time.
+connection.

 You can use also `connectionClosed :: Connection -> IO Bool` to check if the
-given `Connection` object is closed.
+given `Connection` object is closed (or `connectionCloseReason` to see *why*).

+When closing connections, there might be some messages that were received by
+the socket but never processed on the Haskell side with a `receive` method.
+These will normally be deleted; however, you can use
+`closeConnectionLeftovers` or `withUrlLeftovers` to grab a list of the raw
+`SocketMsg`s remaining after closing.

 ### Copyright

-Copyright (c) Justin Le 2014
+Copyright (c) Justin Le 2015